 REM MinnesotaWebsite: www.remminnesota.com

 REM Minnesota helps individuals with disabilities and their families live life to the fullest through individualized services, compassionate care, and a focus on independence.
 Services are provided throughout the state of MN and include: Residential/Supported Living Programs, Transition Services, Alternative Service Model, Hourly/In-home supports, Independent Living Services and Shared Living Services.
 With experience that spans more than 40 years, an unwavering commitment to quality and a focus on innovation, REM Minnesota is able to help individuals of all abilities thrive in community-based settings.
 REM Minnesota has extensive experience providing services to children, adults, seniors, and families with varying needs.
 It serves people who have an intellectual disability, acquired or traumatic brain injury, mental health challenges, challenging behaviors, medical or health issues, autism spectrum disorders, chemical dependency challenges, criminal offense backgrounds, fetal alcohol syndrome, or individuals with a dual diagnosis.

 Contact Person: Jim Jasper, Executive Director

 Phone: 952-767-3350 x15

 Restart, Inc. is a nonprofit organization.
-Its Mission is "To support persons with brain injury and related disabilities to achieve their highest level of independence through programs and independent living skills services in community living and outreach environments."
+Our Mission, since 1986, is "To support persons with brain injury and related disabilities to achieve their highest level of independence through programs and independent living skills services in community living and outreach environments."
 We provide housing and services for people with brain injuries and ILS services in the community for people with brain injuries, the elderly, or people with other disabilities.

 St. David’s Center for Child & Family DevelopmentWebsite: www.stdavidscenter.org